- We cover how to calculate overall supply lead time, customer lead time, supply lead time in inventory.

 Lead Time in Supply Chain or Lead Time Supply Chain

-What lead time means is the time required to complete a supply chain process required to provide product to a customer ultimately.
-Common lead times include:
+The total lead time is the time required to complete a supply chain process needed to provide the product to a customer.
+The overall lead time is made up of the following sub-lead times from the supply side:

 - Supplier Lead Time or Supply Lead Time